 3. Star Wars: The Last Jedi

-I know ranking the critically praised but highly controversial Star Wars: The Last Jedi is going to draw hellfire from the “real” Star Wars fans.
+I know ranking the critically praised but highly controversial Star Wars: The Last Jedi will draw hellfire from the “real” Star Wars fans.
 But, before you start giving me your reasons why Rian Johnson ruined Star Wars, let me explain why, I believe, The Last Jedi is the best Star Wars film since Empire Strikes Back.
 First, let’s address the handling of Luke Skywalker.
 I will preface this with the fact that I applaud Johnson for doing what he did with Luke’s character in The Last Jedi.
 Johnson was left with the difficult task of crafting the second chapter to one of the most beloved franchises of all time.

 Similarly, the exploration of Luke’s guilt and trauma from his failure with Ben Solo provides the audience an opportunity to contemplate the idea of legacy and the responsibilities and problems that come along with upholding it.
-The extreme actions he takes by secluding himself from the rest of the world are warranted given this isn’t the first time the Jedi order failed to uphold its duty and cause the rise of an intergalactic fascist regime.
+The extreme actions he takes by secluding himself from the rest of the world are warranted, given this isn’t the first time the Jedi order failed to uphold its duty and cause the rise of an intergalactic fascist regime.
 By the end of the film, Yoda reminds him that failure is the greatest teacher of all, leading him to return and save the resistance.
-Ultimately, demonstrating that the legend of the last Jedi is more important than the last Jedi himself.
+Ultimately, this demonstrating that the legend of the last Jedi is more important than the last Jedi himself.

 All in all, it was emotionally resonant, incredibly poignant, and his evolution into the Jedi Master that we, as Star Wars fans, know him to be in the film’s culmination was exhilarating.
-Although the movie as a whole isn’t perfect, it is too long for its good, and specific story aspects like Finn and Rose’s adventure to a casino planet, while fine on their own, just don’t fit in with the rest of the film’s overall themes.
-With that said, when The Last Jedi hits, it hits big, offering some of the most impressive cinematography and iconic moments of any film.
+Although the movie as a whole isn’t perfect, it is too long for its good, and specific story aspects like Finn and Rose’s adventure to a casino planet, while fine on their own, don’t fit in with the rest of the film’s overall themes.
+However, when The Last Jedi hits, it hits big, offering some of the most impressive cinematography and iconic moments of any film.

 4. Star Wars: The Force Awakens

-The most anticipated Star Wars film since the first film back in 1978, J.J.
+The most anticipated Star Wars film since the first one back in 1978, J.J.
 Abrams accomplishes the seemingly impossible task of bridging the old with the new and forging a new, if somewhat familiar, pathway forward for a new generation of fans.
 When it first arrived in theaters, I was overtaken with excitement and joy to be watching a Star Wars film set after the events of the original trilogy with the characters I grew to love.
-Though, after several rewatches, some of the issues become more apparent, and J.J.’s knack for mystery boxes becomes tired.
-At times, it feels too familiar and safe with not a lot of explanation to the events that are happening on screen (i.e., Rey’s force ability, Maz Kanata having Luke's lightsaber, and Snoke).
+After several rewatches, some of the issues become more apparent, and J.J.’s knack for mystery boxes becomes tired.
+At times, it feels too familiar and safe with not a lot of explanation of the events happening on screen (i.e., Rey’s force ability, Maz Kanata having Luke's lightsaber, and Snoke).
 However, at the same time, J.J. manages to blend all of these familiar elements into a fun nostalgia ride filled with great character moments and recreate the magic of the original trilogy.
 J.J. kicks off the new sequel trilogy with a bang.